 People receiving earnings from wages and salaries in New Zealand

-By occupation (main job only), as at June 2019, thousands of people
+By industry (main job only), as at June 2022, thousands of people

 Average hourly earnings: The total hourly earnings from main wage and salary job, divided by the number of wage and salary earners.